Chocolate Pound Cake

 Add eggs and vanilla

-Mix in the vanilla until just combined.
+Mix in the vanilla extract until combined, then stop the mixer.

 -